mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

   \cfrac{\mathrm \partial{{f_{Q_{m}}}(\mathbf x)}}{\mathrm \partial V_{m}}.
   \end{aligned}
 ```
 Next, the Jacobian elements are derived.
 To achieve this, we can use the expressions defined for the Newton-Raphson method.
-For PQ buses, the above expansions are applied as:
+For demand buses, the above expansions are applied as:
 ```math
   \begin{aligned}
   \cfrac{\mathrm \partial{{f_{P_i}}(\mathbf x)}} {\mathrm \partial \theta_{i}} &=